workingDog/Taxii2LibScala/README.md

 ### Status
-work inn progress, not tested.
+work in progress, not tested.